 Derek was definitely flirting with Margaret at the bowls club the other afternoon.
 Old git can barely bend down to pick his balls up off the floor, don't know what he's playing at.
 Anyway, I went into the joint account and planted a few trees to offset his behaviour.
 Margaret isn't all that anyway.

-"Five trees planted.
+"A few trees did the trick, just to be sure.
 Joint account, so technically he paid for it.
 Serves him right.
 Margaret can have him."

 @Brenda, 71 (Bournemouth)